rutgers-bootcamp-team-5/project-4/README.md

 SleepQuality: Sleep quality score, ranging from 4 to 10.

 ### Medical History
-FamilyHistoryAlzheimers: &emsp; Family history of Alzheimer's Disease, where 0 indicates No and 1 indicates Yes.<br>
+FamilyHistoryAlzheimers: Family history of Alzheimer's Disease, where 0 indicates No and 1 indicates Yes.<br>
-CardiovascularDisease: &emsp;&emsp; Presence of cardiovascular disease, where 0 indicates No and 1 indicates Yes.<br>
+CardiovascularDisease: Presence of cardiovascular disease, where 0 indicates No and 1 indicates Yes.<br>
-Diabetes: &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; Presence of diabetes, where 0 indicates No and 1 indicates Yes.<br>
+Diabetes: Presence of diabetes, where 0 indicates No and 1 indicates Yes.<br>
-Depression: &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; Presence of depression, where 0 indicates No and 1 indicates Yes.<br>
+Depression: Presence of depression, where 0 indicates No and 1 indicates Yes.<br>
-HeadInjury: &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; History of head injury, where 0 indicates No and 1 indicates Yes.<br>
+HeadInjury: History of head injury, where 0 indicates No and 1 indicates Yes.<br>
-Hypertension: &emsp;&emsp;&emsp;&emsp;&emsp;&emsp; Presence of hypertension, where 0 indicates No and 1 indicates Yes.
+Hypertension: Presence of hypertension, where 0 indicates No and 1 indicates Yes.

 ### Clinical Measurements
 SystolicBP: Systolic blood pressure, ranging from 90 to 180 mmHg.<br>